nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 This struct will effectively replace the `HashMap<Token, TcpStream>` declaration with `HashMap<Token, WebSocketClient>`, so we've added the client's socket to the state as well.

 Also, we can use the same `WebSocketClient` to hold code to manage data coming from a client.
-It'd be too inconvenient to put all the code in the `handle_read` &mdash; the function would quickly become messy and unreadable.
-So we're just adding a separate handler function:
+It'd be too inconvenient to put all the code in the `ready` function &mdash; it would quickly become messy and unreadable.
+So we're just adding a separate handler that will manage each client:

 {% highlight rust %}
 impl WebSocketClient {